Randy Cunneyworth: Ottawa Senators (1994–1998)

 Cunneyworth had a very solid 1995–96 NHL season with Ottawa, playing in 81 games, scoring 17 goals and 36 points, his highest totals since the 1988–89 season.
 The Senators once again failed to reach the playoffs, finishing in last place in the league.
-Had a four-point game February 26, 1996 at St. Louis.
+Cunneyworth had a four-point game February 26, 1996 at St. Louis.

-Cunneyworth had another solid season.
-In 1996–97, he played in 76 games for the Senators, scoring 12 goals and 36 points, as he helped the club qualify for the playoffs for the first time in team history, as Ottawa finished in seventh place in the Eastern Conference.
+Cunneyworth had another solid season in 1996–97, playing in 76 games for the Senators.
+He scored 12 goals and 36 points, as he helped the club qualify for the playoffs for the first time in team history, as Ottawa finished in seventh place in the Eastern Conference.
 He suffered a broken cheekbone during a February 28 game in a fight with Islanders Rich Pilon.
 In the post-season, Cunneyworth had a goal and two points in seven games, as the Senators lost to the Buffalo Sabres in the first round.

 Cunneyworth saw his offensive numbers drop in the 1997–98 season, as he scored two goals and 13 points in 71 games, as Ottawa once again reached the playoffs.
-In the post-season, Cunneyworth had an assist in six games, as the Senators lost to the Washington Capitals in the Eastern Conference semi-finals.
+In the postseason, Cunneyworth had an assist in six games, as the Senators lost to the Washington Capitals in the Eastern Conference semi-finals.

 After four seasons with the Senators, Cunneyworth was given his release by newly hired GM Rick Dudley and became a free agent, and on August 27, 1998, he signed with the Buffalo Sabres.